-Indiana Continuing Legal Education Forum (ICLEF), "Applied professionalism" (2020).
-Indiana Continuing Legal Education Forum 2020.
-19. https://scholarship.law.nd.edu/iclef_2020/19
+Indiana Continuing Legal Education Forum (ICLEF), "2021 Applied Professionalism" (2021).
+Indiana Continuing Legal Education Forum 2021.
+7.

 This Article is brought to you for free and open access by the Indiana Continuing Legal Education Forum at NDLScholarship.
-It has been accepted for inclusion in Indiana Continuing Legal Education Forum 2020 by an authorized administrator of NDLScholarship.
+It has been accepted for inclusion in Indiana Continuing Legal Education Forum 2021 by an authorized administrator of NDLScholarship.
 For more information, please contact lawdr@nd.edu.